haimengzhao/academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Hello ~ I'm Haimeng Zhao (赵海萌), a PhD student in Physics at Caltech.
+Hello ~ I'm Haimeng Zhao /haɪ məŋ dʒaʊ/ (赵海萌), a PhD student in Physics at Caltech.
 I'm deeply fascinated by how the universe works and how we can possibly understand it.
 So I started working in the intersection of Physics and Artificial Intelligence.

 In particular, I'm interested in the foundation, applications and interplay of quantum physics, information theory and high-dimensional statistics.
 The emerging, unifying theme among quantum information, condensed matter and high energy physics also excites me.

 Before Caltech, I received my Bachelor's degree in Mathematics and Physics with Honours from [Tsinghua University](https://www.tsinghua.edu.cn/en/).
 I was an undergrad research fellow in [John Preskill's group](http://theory.caltech.edu/~preskill/) at [IQIM, Caltech](https://iqim.caltech.edu) and an exchange student in [Giuseppe Carleo's group](https://people.epfl.ch/giuseppe.carleo?lang=en) at [EPFL](https://www.epfl.ch/en/) in Switzerland.
-Before that, I worked on AI for Astronomy with [Wei Zhu](http://i.astro.tsinghua.edu.cn/~wzhu/) at Tsinghua.
+At Tsinghua, I worked on quantum information in [Dong-Ling Deng's group](https://iiis.tsinghua.edu.cn/en/dengdl/) at [IIIS](https://iiis.tsinghua.edu.cn/en/) and AI for Astronomy with [Wei Zhu](http://i.astro.tsinghua.edu.cn/~wzhu/).